justynapt/geneticimprovementofsoftware.github.io/cfp.md

 * Research papers (an eight page limit)
 * Position papers (a two page limit)

-All papers should be submitted as a PDF in the [ACM conference format](https://www.acm.org/publications/proceedings-template) via EasyChair ([https://easychair.org/conferences/?conf=gi2019](https://easychair.org/conferences/?conf=gi2019)).
+All papers should be submitted as a PDF via EasyChair ([https://easychair.org/conferences/?conf=gi2019](https://easychair.org/conferences/?conf=gi2019)).
 The Workshop on Genetic Improvement uses double-blind review --- Please anonymise authorship information prior to submission.

 Dates for your diary: